Has this happened to you?

 So what’s the best solution for adding video to your site?

-When folks view your page, the video will appear in the location where you pasted the URL.
+When people view your page, the video will appear in the location where you pasted the URL.
 But the video file itself will be streamed from the video host’s servers, as opposed to your own server, where your WordPress site is hosted.

 The embedded video player will automatically detect the user’s device, browser, and Internet connection speed, and then serve the appropriate version of the video file to them.
 Nothing to install on your site.
 No plugins to keep up to date.
 No tricky code.